johnwcowan/r7rs-work/R7RSHomePage.md

 Similarly, the second partial edition of R7RS-large, known as the [Tangerine Edition](TangerineEdition.md), was made available in 2019.
 It points to the SRFIs (and in one case an R6RS library) and the numeric tower that the Tangerine Edition requires implementations to provide.
-One Red Edition library was updated in a fully downward compatible way.
+One Red Edition library was updated in a fully backward compatible way.

 The plans for future partial editions can be found at [WG2Dockets](WG2Dockets.md);
 they are all named by colors in roughly spectral order.